 Is Anything Sacred?

 By Dr. Joseph Chuman The greatest challenge of our modern age, indeed, of any age, is to ensure that the human person is not held cheaply.
-Multiple forms of oppression, racism, inequality, poverty, war, violence, myriad human rights abuses, violence, murder and genocide all speak to it.
-Ethical Culture was created explicitly to stand against […]
+Multiple forms of oppression, […]

 Greatness lies in the human struggle

 By Dr. Joseph Chuman We all wear social masks.
 In public we always want to present our best selves.
-This is perfectly understandable and probably necessary for society to function.
-But peer beneath the surface and one encounters a very different picture of the human condition.
-My nearly half-century as an Ethical leader has given […]
+This is perfectly understandable and probably necessary for society to function. […]

 Speaking of Ethics: Living a Humanist Life

-Author: Joseph Chuman (CreateSpace, North Charleston, S.C., 2014) Reviewed by Doris Friedensohn On the cover of Joseph Chuman’s Speaking of Ethics, a silhouetted male figure holds a bullhorn in his right hand.
-With his left hand extended, index figure pointing upward, he rallies his troops.
-Women and men gesticulating wildly join him in protest.
-Action […]
+Author: Joseph Chuman (CreateSpace, North Charleston, S.C., 2014) Reviewed by Doris Friedensohn On the cover of Joseph Chuman’s Speaking of Ethics, a silhouetted male figure holds a bullhorn in his […]